The South by its Photographs

 By Susan Sipple Elliot, with an introduction by John E. Scholder

-Published by Birmingham Museum of Art 1996, 68 pages, color and B&W.
+Published by the Birmingham Museum of Art 1996, 68 pages, color and B&W.